Distance: 9 miles

 There are many possible loops to do either as day hikes or as backpacking trips, but seeing the headwaters of the Rio Puerco does hold a certain appeal given that it is a direct tributary of the Rio Grande.
 So, at this junction, go left to follow the Lucero Trail, leaving the Vacas Trail and crossing to the west side of Clear Creek.

 The forest opens up and the trail enters a large grassy meadow continuing to follow Clear Creek upstream.
 After about 1/2 mile, the trail reaches a junction with the Upper Clear Creek Trail – Trail #417.
-Go left again, hiking through the small meadow toward the forested edge.
+Go left again to remain on the Lucero Trail, hiking through the small meadow toward the forested edge.
 The trail may faded briefly, but should be easy to pick up again at the end of the meadow.

 After reentering the forest, the trail climbs briefly to a small rise before dropping to the Rio Puerco.
 Unfortunately, this section of trail is in far worse condition than any previous point on the route.
 The downed trees become frequent, and at one point, the trail became wholly obscured for about 50 years due to a large blow down.